Call Us

 Photosensitivity is sunlight-induced swelling, reddening, scabbing and/or peeling of white or unpigmented areas of skin as a result of liver damage and/or ingestion of certain crops.

 Facial eczema (FE) is what most New Zealand farmers would be familiar with when it comes to photosensitivity diseases.
-FE occurs in late summer and autumn as a result of ingestion of toxin (sporisdesim) producing spores form pasture that cause liver damage.
-There are several less common and sporadic types of eczema:
+FE occurs in late summer and autumn as a result of ingestion of toxin (sporisdesim) producing spores from pasture that cause liver damage.
+A damaged liver is unable to remove waste products as effectively, and this buildup of waste is what causes the photosensitivity.

 • Spring eczema (Sept-Nov)